-- i. an affiliation agreement exists between the Responsible Entity and the relevant Employer; or - ii. the intention is for this Activity to be subcontracted to the relevant Employer. - Applications to Reassure and Reclaim streams must use RATs that are, or are in the process of becoming, commercially available in Australia. - The grant funding must not constitute the entire financial base of the Responsible Entity.

-Applications must be submitted in accordance with the 'Application instructions' section of this document.
+- i. an affiliation agreement exists between the Responsible Entity and the relevant Employer; or - ii. the intention is for this Activity to be subcontracted to the relevant Employer. - The grant funding must not constitute the entire financial base of the Responsible Entity. - Applications must be submitted in accordance with the 'Application instructions' section of this document.